WinVector/rquery/extras/SparkR.md

-SparkR Example
+`rquery`: Practical Big Data Transforms for R Users (with Spark examples)
 ================
 Nina Zumel and John Mount, Win-Vector LLC
-07/03/2018
+07/06/2018

-`rquery` is a query generator for R. It is based on [Edgar F. Codd’s relational algebra](https://en.wikipedia.org/wiki/Relational_algebra), informed by our experience using SQL and R packages such as `dplyr` at big data scale.
-In this article we discuss `rquery`, its advantages relative to SQL, and why its database-first design makes it an attractive alternative for working with Spark in R. \[FIX THIS\]
+In this article we will introduce `rquery`, a powerful query tool that allows R users to implement powerful data transformations using Spark and other big data systems. `rquery` is based on [Edgar F. Codd’s relational algebra](https://en.wikipedia.org/wiki/Relational_algebra), informed by our experiences using SQL and R packages such as `dplyr` at big data scale.

 Data Transformation and Codd's Relational Algebra
 -------------------------------------------------

+`rquery` is based on an appreciation of Codds' relational algebra.

 Codd's relational algebra is a formal algebra that describes the semantics of data transformations and queries.
-Earlier, hierarchical, databases required tables to be representations of functions or maps.
-Codd relaxed this requirement, allowing tables that represent more general relations (allowing, for instance, two-way multimaps).
+Previous, hierarchical, databases required associations to be represented as functions or maps.
+Codd relaxed this requirement from functions to relations, allowing tables that represent more powerful associations (allowing, for instance, two-way multimaps).

-Codd's algebra allows most significant data transformations to be decomposed into sequences made up from a smaller set of simpler operations:
+Codd's work allows most significant data transformations to be decomposed into sequences made up from a smaller set of fundamental operations:

 -   select (row selection)
 -   project (column selection/aggregation)
--   Cartesian product (table joins, row binding, set difference)
+-   Cartesian product (table joins, row binding, and set difference)
--   extend (derived columns)
+-   extend (derived columns, keyword was in Tutorial-D).

-The earliest and still most common implementation of Codd's algebra is SQL.
-Formally Codd's algebra assumes that all rows in a table are unique; SQL relaxes this restriction to allow multisets.
+One of the earliest and still most common implementation of Codd's algebra is SQL.
+Formally Codd's algebra assumes that all rows in a table are unique; SQL further relaxes this restriction to allow multisets.

-`rquery` is another realization of the Codd algebra that implements the above operators, in addition to several commonly used composite operations.
+`rquery` is another realization of the Codd algebra that implements the above operators, some higher-order operators, and emphasizes a right to left pipe notation.
+This gives the Spark user an additional way to work effectively.

 SQL vs pipelines for data transformation
 ----------------------------------------

+Without a pipe-line based operator notation the common ways to control Spark include SQL or sequencing SparkR data transforms. `rquery` is a complimentary approach that can be combined with these other methodologies.

 One issue with SQL, especially for the novice SQL programmer, is that it can be somewhat unintuitive.

--   SQL expresses data transformations as nested function composition.
+-   SQL expresses data transformations as nested function composition
 -   SQL uses some relational concepts as steps, others as modifiers and predicates.

-For example, suppose you have a table of information about irises, and you want to find the species with the widest petal (on average).
+For example, suppose you have a table of information about irises, and you want to find the species with the widest petal on average.
 In R the steps would be as follows:

 1. Group the table into Species
 2. Calculate the mean petal width for each Species